Dangers of Pediatric Sleep Apnea

 You Can Avoid These Complications

-While these potential complications are serious, it’s important to remember that sleep apnea is treatable and that treatment can significantly reduce or even eliminate these risks.
+While these potential complications are serious, it’s important to remember that sleep apnea is manageable and that management can significantly reduce or even eliminate these risks.

-To learn how treatment might help your child, please contact an ASAP Pathway dentist in your area today.
+To learn how management might help your child, please contact an ASAP Pathway dentist in your area today.